taro-ball/gitlab-node2/README.md

 # CI/CD notes

 ## Postman integration testing
-Using  newman image to reduce the build time, had to override the entry point though
+Using  newman image to reduce the build time, had to override the entry point to get access to bash though

 ## Code quality/Linting
 I commented out the manual linting job as .eslintrc.yml messes up with the built-in code quality job